Breakthrough/PySceneDetect/docs/download.md

 # Obtaining PySceneDetect

 PySceneDetect is completely free software, and can be downloaded from the links below.
-See the (license and copyright information](copyright.md) page for details.
+See the [license and copyright information](copyright.md) page for details.
 PySceneDetect is written in a portable manner, and works cross-platform wherever a Python interpreter and OpenCV can run.
 If you have problems running PySceneDetect, ensure that you have all the required dependencies listed in the System Requirements section below.

 ## Download